Trigger Points And Acupuncture Points:

 INTRODUCTION

-1 Nearly 97% of the 361 classical "channel points," each located on 1 of the 12 principal acupuncture meridians (channels) or on the midline "Conception" or "Governing" meridians, were described by the third century.
+Acupuncture has been used to treat illness for more than 4,000 years.1 Nearly 97% of the 361 classical "channel points," each located on 1 of the 12 principal acupuncture meridians (channels) or on the midline "Conception" or "Governing" meridians, were described by the third century.
 Another 191 "miscellaneous" acupuncture points, mostly off channel, that were found to be clinically useful over the centuries are currently used, in addition to 195 "new" points described since the founding of the People's Republic of China in 1949.2 Acupuncture continues to be an integral part of health care there; one of its uses is for musculoskeletal pain conditions.

-3 a century later, Kellgren4 described the concept of referred pain to remote body areas by painful, tender muscle points.
+Trigger point therapy is a well-accepted contemporary allopathic treatment for musculoskeletal pain.
+"Muscular calluses" were described by Froriep in 1843;3 a century later, Kellgren4 described the concept of referred pain to remote body areas by painful, tender muscle points.
 Travell and Simons5,6 described 255 myofascial trigger points and their referred-pain patterns in the 1983 publication Myofascial Pain and Dysfunction: The Trigger Point Manual.

-7 Classical acupuncture points that are primarily used to treat pain conditions were compared with a set of 48 myofascial trigger points.
+The first comparison of acupuncture and trigger point therapy for treating musculoskeletal pain was published by Melzack et al in 1977.7 Classical acupuncture points that are primarily used to treat pain conditions were compared with a set of 48 myofascial trigger points.
 The results showed 100% anatomic correspondence of the studied acupuncture and trigger points and a 71% clinical correspondence in treating pain syndromes.7 This study, however, did not test for similarities in the referred-pain patterns of trigger points and the meridians of the corresponding acupuncture points.

-5,6 and the classical, "miscellaneous," and "new" acupuncture points described by the Shanghai College of Traditional Medicine.2 The present analysis included, for the first time, a systematic comparison of the distributions of myofascial referred-pain patterns and acupuncture meridians.
+The purpose of the present study was to comprehensively examine the anatomic and clinical relationships between each trigger point described by Travell and Simons5,6 and the classical, "miscellaneous," and "new" acupuncture points described by the Shanghai College of Traditional Medicine.2 The present analysis included, for the first time, a systematic comparison of the distributions of myofascial referred-pain patterns and acupuncture meridians.

 METHODS

-5,6 described 255 anatomically distinct trigger points with associated referred-pain patterns.
+Travell and Simons5,6 described 255 anatomically distinct trigger points with associated referred-pain patterns.
 The 361 classical "channel" acupuncture points delineated in the text by Deadman et al,8 as well as 386 "new" and "miscellaneous" points described in the Shanghai College of Traditional Medicine text,2 were compared with the 255 trigger points to determine anatomic correspondence.
 A trigger point and an acupuncture point had anatomic correspondence if the following 2 criteria were met: the locations of the points were within a 2-cm radius of each other, and the points entered the same muscle.
 Although an arbitrary value, the 2-cm radius limit for anatomic correspondence was chosen for 2 reasons.
 First, trigger point locations are not precisely described, with only approximate locations given on surface anatomy drawings.
 Second, an injection needle penetrating a given trigger point in an oblique direction can easily reach a corresponding acupuncture point that is 2-cm away, and vice versa.
 The second anatomic correspondence criterion was needed to ensure that each acupuncture point entered the muscle of its anatomically corresponding trigger point.

-2,5,6,8 to determine whether the points met the first criterion for anatomic correspondence.
+Proportional measurements (distance ratios) were taken of the acupuncture and trigger point locations in these texts2,5,6,8 to determine whether the points met the first criterion for anatomic correspondence.
 Acupuncture texts describe precise criteria for acupoint localization as well as proper direction and depth of needle insertion.
 The current study allowed for deeper needle entry (if necessary) to reach the corresponding trigger point's muscle, and permitted needle insertion in any direction that allowed needle entry into that muscle.

-5,6,8,10 in conjunction with Primal human anatomy software (Primal Pictures Ltd, London, United Kingdom).11 These resources5,6,8,10,11 were also used to determine anatomic correspondence for acupuncture points not described in Chen and Flower's text (most of the new and miscellaneous points).
+Chen and Flower's cross-sectional anatomic study of acupuncture points9 was used to determine whether the acupuncture point entered the same muscle as its corresponding trigger point.
+These findings were validated by using anatomic pictures and drawings5,6,8,10 in conjunction with Primal human anatomy software (Primal Pictures Ltd, London, United Kingdom).11 These resources5,6,8,10,11 were also used to determine anatomic correspondence for acupuncture points not described in Chen and Flower's text (most of the new and miscellaneous points).

-For the acupuncture points that were confirmed to have anatomic correspondence with trigger points, their clinical indications were examined to determine if they included any regional pain indications similar to those of the corresponding trigger points.
+For the acupuncture points that were confirmed to have anatomic correspondence with trigger points, their clinical indications were examined to determine if they included any regional pain indications similar to those of the corresponding trigger points.2,8,9

 Finally, the distributions of the acupuncture meridians and the trigger points' myofascial-referred pain patterns were compared for all anatomically corresponding points.
 These distribution correlations between the meridians and referred-pain patterns were rated (by visual estimation) as follows:

-1. Excellent: a trigger point's local and distal referred-pain pattern followed its corresponding acupoint's meridian very closely
+- Excellent: a trigger point's local and distal referred-pain pattern followed its corresponding acupoint's meridian very closely

-2. Good: the trigger point's local and most of its distal referred pain followed its corresponding acupoint's meridian
+- Good: the trigger point's local and most of its distal referred pain followed its corresponding acupoint's meridian

-3. Fair: a trigger point's local referred-pain pattern followed its corresponding acupoint's meridian, but most of the distal referred pain differed
+- Fair: a trigger point's local referred-pain pattern followed its corresponding acupoint's meridian, but most of the distal referred pain differed

-4. Poor: a trigger point's local and distal referred pain differed almost entirely from its corresponding acupoint's meridian distribution
+- Poor: a trigger point's local and distal referred pain differed almost entirely from its corresponding acupoint's meridian distribution

-5. None: a trigger point's referred-pain pattern had no similarity to its corresponding acupoint's meridian distribution.
+- None: a trigger point's referred-pain pattern had no similarity to its corresponding acupoint's meridian distribution.

 RESULTS